Kataiser/tf2-rich-presence/README-source.md

 ## Building from source
 For making and testing changes, or simply always running the most up-to-date code.
 (Windows only)
 1. Either clone the repo or [download the source](https://github.com/Kataiser/tf2-rich-presence/archive/master.zip).
-2. Copy the entire source to another location and put the files outside of `TF2 Rich Presence` into that folder.
+2. Copy the entire source to another location (sorry) and put the files outside of `TF2 Rich Presence` into that folder.
 3. Extract `TF2 Rich Presence\python-3.7.5-embed-win32.zip`.
-4. Make sure the `python` and `pip` commands point to Python >= 3.7.
+4. Make sure the `python` and `pip` commands point to Python 3.7.x
+5. Install a C compiler (see [Installing Cython](http://docs.cython.org/en/latest/src/quickstart/install.html)).
+I personally use VS 2019.
-4. From within `TF2 Rich Presence`, run `pip install -r requirements.txt` and `python build.py`.
+6. From within `TF2 Rich Presence`, run `pip install -r requirements.txt` and `python build.py`.